ayushkumar1991/WasteWise-AI/README.md

 _An AI-powered decentralized waste management system that rewards users for reporting and collecting waste, creating a sustainable community-driven approach to environmental protection._

-## 🌍 "Built for CodeCubicle Hackathon - Pioneering Environmental Innovation"
+## 🌍 "Built for Community - Pioneering Environmental Innovation"

 [🚀 Live Demo](https://waste-wise-ai-one.vercel.app/)